 Knowing what to do upon arrival at the campground was the time creative thinking began.

 “What’s the difference between gray water and black water?” my husband asked a fellow camper the first night at an RV park.
-The large sign posted the message: “Empty Gray Water First!”
-Our introduction to RV camping began with a graphic description that gray water comes from the gray tank that held liquid waste.
-The black water comes from the black tank that held waste in a not-so-liquid form.
+The large sign posted the message: “Empty gray Water First!”
+Our introduction to RV camping began with a graphic description that gray water comes from the gray tank that holds used shower and sink water.
+The black water comes from the black tank that holds waste from the toilet.
 Important information to know.

 Within a few days, the mechanics of driving, setting up at the campground and hooking to cable TV seemed as easy as normal household chores.
 The fifth wheel had a full-sized refrigerator, microwave, stove and TV.
 What more could we want?
 Allan is the chef in the family, so he continued making delicious meals, which we usually ate outside at our campsite.
 Sondra frequently did schoolwork outside, also.
 Our three bicycles came in handy for sightseeing trips or to pedal to a store for milk.
 Having the freedom to be outside avoided any feeling of being cooped up or claustrophobic.